 We've gathered together some of the most-asked questions about Centennial Airport and organized them, here, for your convenience.
 Did we miss something?
 Need a little more detail?
 Give our front desk a call at 303-790-0598.

 Centennial Airport is home to more than 100 individual businesses.
 You can find a complete list, categories by service and listed alphabetically in our business directory.
 You can access that directory here: Centennial Airport Business Directory

 Centennial Airport does not have scheduled airline service.
 All flights originating or arriving at Centennial Airport are either private or corporate charter.
 Please contact any of our charter operators, directly, for information about the perks of private charter.

 Centennial Airport is a general aviation airport, meaning that we do not have scheduled commercial airline service, nor do we have traditional airline terminals.

-In order to pickup or drop off passengers or crew, it's important to know which of our four FBOs (fixed base operators) your aircraft will be using, before arriving at the airport.
+In order to pickup or drop off passengers or crew, it's important to know which of our four full-service FBOs (fixed base operators) and helicopter FBO your aircraft will be using, before arriving at the airport.
 It's also good to know the aircraft's tail number.